mjdamgaard/UP-Web-Project/README.md

 Ring|2001" as its defining string.
 Note that '|' is thus used as a delimiter for dividing a defining string up into several parts.

 To give another example, let us say this "Movie: \<Title\>, \<Year\>" + "The Lord of the Rings: The Fellowship of the Ring|2001" Term is given the ID of 28 in the SDB.
-Take then the following template: "is an important/useful instance of the {\<Noun phrase\> of \<Term\>}", which can be used to construct predicates from just a noun phrase and any given object term.
+Take then the following template: "is an important/useful instance of the \<Noun phrase\> of \<Term\>", which can be used to construct predicates from just a noun phrase and any given object term.
 If we then want to construct the statement that Peter Jackson is the director of this Movie, we can first of all create the desired predicate, by defining a Term of this template Context and with "Director|\#28" as its defining string.
-Here, "\#28" will ..
+Here "\#28" will then be interpreted as the Term with ID = 28, giving us the exactly the predicate we wanted.
+And with another Term defining Peter Jackson (the right one), we can then create the desired statement.

+And an additional syntactic feature of these template Contexts that is also worth mentioning is that parts of the template can be emphasized by wrapping them in curly brackets.
+For instance we could wrap \<Title\> in the Movie template from before, giving us "Movie: {\<Title\>}, \<Year\>".
+This then tells any application that runs on top of the SDB that the "\<Title\>" part is the important part to print out when referencing the Term, whereas the rest of the template instance can be considered as "clarifying details."

 ## The "killer application" of openSDB